 - Hormones found in birth control pills

-- Supplements such as calcium and vitamin D
+- Supplements like calcium and vitamin D to strengthen bones

 Family Doctor—American Academy of Family Physicians